ForthScriptLang/forthscript/README.md

 Current goals from highest to lowest prioriy

-* Input.
-The input library I currently use has many issues.
-One of them is freezes when stack pretty print is large.
-Also, we are not sure about encodings: this works on linux, as everything is UTF-8 by default, but there is no guarantee ot strings and io working on windows for example.

 * NativeHandles.
 NativeHandle is a type exposed to native functions, that need some containers to store data.
 For instance, file descriptor, net socket or string builder object can be stored inside a NativeHandle, and some native functions will take this naitve handles as parametres to do things on them (read from file, load image from url, append string, ...).

 * Floating/Bigint types.
 I am personally leaned to something floating types, as they don't need one more dependency (and I totally don't want to reinvent the wheel).